I just finished reading an older book written by Charles Schwab called Guide to Financial Independence: Simple Solutions for Busy People. (aff)

-While the book is a bit dated (2000), It does provide some basic tenets of personal finance and investing that many investors will still appreciate.
+While the book is a bit dated, originally published in 2000 and then revised in 2004.
+It does provide some basic tenets of personal finance and investing that many investors will still appreciate.

 My favorite chapter in the book is Chapter 4 which discusses investment in individual stocks.
 In this chapter Schwab makes a remark that many of know all too well about becoming an investor.
 I know that since I began investing several years ago that I know see every store that I enter and every business that I visit in a slightly different light.